-"It is absolutely clear that our current immigration policies are a mess and we need to make changes.
-In my view, however, we must and can do that in a way that does not further undermine the working families of our country who are already under severe economic duress."
+Senator Bernie Sanders was joined by AFL-CIO Secretary-Treasurer Richard L. Trumka and other labor leaders at a Capitol Hill news conference to spell out how an immigration bill now under consideration by the Senate would hurt workers in the United States and other countries.
+"Current immigration policies are a mess and we need to make changes," Sanders said, "but we can do that in a way that does not further undermine the working families of our country who are already under severe economic duress."